tunmsk/nextgen-facebook/readme.txt

 Tested Up To: 4.3.1
 Stable Tag: 8.10.3

-Want to improve your shared content?
-NGFB makes sure your content looks its best on all social websites - no matter how it's shared or re-shared!
+Display your content in the best possible way on Facebook, Google+, Twitter, Pinterest, etc. - no matter how your webpage is shared!

 == Description ==